OptimalDesignLab/FFD.jl/README.md

 and will grow as complicated FFD volumes are considered in the future.

-Two types of mapping can be constructed between the physical and the parametric space, viz. *linear mapping* and *nonlinear mapping*. a linear mapping will suffice if the FFD volume considered is a regular parallelepiped.
+Two types of mapping can be constructed between the physical and the parametric space, viz. *linear mapping* and *nonlinear mapping*.
+A linear mapping will suffice if the FFD volume considered is a regular parallelepiped.
 However, if the FFD volume is an irregular shape, a nonlinear mapping is required which performs a Newton's solve to obtain the parametric coordinates.